 In 2017, the Safdie Brothers created the masterpiece known as Good Time and they are back to do it all again.
 The brothers are writing and directing A24’s crime dramedy starring Adam Sandler, Lakeith Stanfield and Pom Klementieff.
 Adam Sandler has proven himself to be more than a capable actor as long as he is under the right direction and we believe the Safdie Brothers seem like a great fit for his acting style.
 We got a great performance from Robert Pattinson with the Safdie Brothers and we’re betting the same is going to happen this time around.

 As the ninth film in legendary director Quentin Tarantino‘s repertoire, ‘Once Upon a Time in Hollywood’ is a mystery crime film following the Manson family murders.
 With Leonardo DiCaprio, Brad Pitt, and Margot Robbie, the cast is massive and the plot controversial.
 This is a landmark point in his career as his next film will supposedly be his last.
 We’re savouring these last stories and hope that this film finds a solidified spot in his works.

 2. Star Wars: The Rise of Skywalker

 The final film in the recent Star Wars trilogy.
 Whether you’re an avid fan or a skeptic of the modern Star Wars films, we cannot deny that there’s a million questions crossing our mind about which direction JJ Abrams will take this final film.
-The fact that the film ended with such seemingly tied makes us more fascinated in what may be up their sleeve.
+The fact that Star Wars: The Last Jedi ended with the plots seemingly tied – it makes us more fascinated in what may be up their sleeve.